yuxincs/traffic-light-control-system/README.md

 * **Idle in both h-road and v-road.** In this state, the system behaves like **Busy in h-road, idle in v-road** but make the signal period of green light at h-road to 16 sec.

 * **Manual control.** In this state, all outside signals will be omitted and the auto-system will be down.
-All traffic light signals will be set directly from mission control.
+All traffic light signals will be set directly from control center.

 ## Module Overview
 <p align="center">